folutade/KnowThatYouAnointed/content/posts/kendrick-lamar-purple-hearts.md

 * It is notable that Kendrick has repeatedly depicted himself as a prophet going back to as far as the track “Mortal Man” from To Pimp a Butterfly and throughout the album *DAMN.*.

-* Throughout Mr. Morale & the Big Steppers, Kendrick’s role as God’s prophet seems to be in question likely because of his adultery and sexual addiction.
+* Throughout *Mr. Morale & the Big Steppers*, Kendrick’s role as God’s prophet seems to be in question likely because of his adultery and sexual addiction.

 * In this sense, Kendrick could be compared to the Old Testament King David who was a great leader, a poet, a musician, a prophet and a devoted follower of God yet went on to use his power to commit adultery by secretly forcing his neighbor’s wife to have sex with him and then killing his neighbor after his wife became pregnant through King David’s adultery.